Learn AI Based Test Automation Using Open Source

 Here is a combined snapshot for 4 services that deployed successfully before triggering AI Enabled test automation scripts in your project.

-If you have reached here, Congratulations you have successfully deployed Healenium in your local machine and added a new skill to your profile:
+If you have reached here, Congratulations you have successfully deployed Healenium in your local machine and added a new skill to your job profile:

 How to perform AI Based Test Automation using Open Source?